hemilabs/umami-analytics-next/README.md

         { [key: string]: unknown }
 }

-// Generic types are optional, but type-safety will be missing const { UmamiAnalyticsContext, UmamiAnalyticsProvider, useUmami } = umamiAnalyticsContextFactory<Events, EventDataMap>(
+// Generic types are optional, but type-safety for event data will be missing if not provided const { UmamiAnalyticsContext, UmamiAnalyticsProvider, useUmami } = umamiAnalyticsContextFactory<EventDataMap, Events>(
     eventNames,
   )

-  // Then, inn your _app.tsx or layout component:
+  // As above, in your _app.tsx or layout component:
   <UmamiAnalyticsProvider
     autoTrack={false} // defaults to true
     processUrl={removeLocaleAndTrailingSlash}